aimanraz/data-analysis/README.md

 # List of Data Analysis Project

 # [Uber Analysis]()
-Lets find some insight through dataset from Uber ride.
-Lot of questions can be asked such as what day that most people booked Uber, why that day, which month generated the most revenues and etc.
+Let's find some insight through the dataset from the Uber ride.
+Many questions can be asked, such as what day most people booked Uber, why that day, which month generated the most revenues, etc.

 ![](https://media.giphy.com/media/feOLsVVsYft04/giphy.gif)